This guide to free machine embroidery is written by Julie Briggs of The Sewing Directory. The fabric was kindly supplied

 In this article, a follow on to our introduction to free machine embroidery, we will take things a bit further by using tricky threads and investigating some ideas to overcome problems, look at ideas for patterns for free machine embroidery by making a small sample piece to refer to and further techniques achieved by adjusting tension and using different threads in the bobbin.

 You will need…

 Free motion embroidery foot

-Wooden hand embroidery hoop or stabiliser (see part one)
+Wooden hand embroidery hoop or stabiliser (see this article)

 Linen look cotton or calico – kindly supplied by Plush Addict

 Spare bobbin holder for free machine embroidery (optional)

 Machine embroidery needles (size 70 or 80).
 Look for machine embroidery needles (red shaft on Schmetz needles)

 Some machine embroidery threads can be quite difficult to handle as they are quite slippery and break more easily when put under tension.
 I find that my horizontal spool holder has a tendency for the thread to get twisted around the spool pin.
 Here are some potential solutions.

 - Use an upright spool holder or thread stand – by standing the thread upright, it is less likely to get twisted around the spool pin and run off the spool more evenly.
 If your spool pin is horizontal, your machine may have a spare pin you can clip on vertically, or you can buy a separate thread stand and run the thread up from behind the machine into the tension system.
 These thread stands have a guide which takes the thread up and over into the machine, thereby taking the thread from the centre of the spool.

 - Lowering the top tension – if the thread persistently breaks, try lowering the top tension slightly.
 Experiment to see what works.